pytorch/ort/Readme.md

 The PyTorch/ORT package was built with CUDA 11.1.
 If you have a different version of CUDA installed, you should install the CUDA 11.1 toolkit.

-This is a limitation that will be removed in the next release.